confluentinc/demo-change-data-capture/README.md

 ## ksqlDB

 If all is well, it's time to transform and join your data using ksqlDB.
-Ensure your topics are receiving records first.

-All queries are available on ksqldb_queries.sql [file](./ksqldb_queries.sql).
+Ensure your topics are receiving records first. > **Note:** All queries are available in ksqldb_queries.sql [file](./ksqldb_queries.sql).

 1. Navigate to Confluent Cloud web UI and then go to ksqlDB cluster.